 Challenges—Manpower, Security and Disruption

 Nevertheless, FinTech is a growing industry and with that comes various challenges.
 One of which is manpower.
-People who have an interest toward FinTech should be encouraged to join the industry and increase the talent pool.
+People who have an interest in FinTech should be encouraged to join the industry and increase the talent pool.
 Cutting-edge technology always requires highly-skilled people and creative environments.

 “We should collaborate,…globalise talents.
 Challenges are a deeper issue.
 If you look at startups, there’s a 90% rate of failure.
 The issue is: are the right talents doing the right things?
 We need to make opportunities for talents,” shared Mohanty.